dougschallmoser/hiking-trails-locator-cli-app/README.md

 ### Installation

-To run this application in your local environment, follow these steps:
+To run this application in your local environment, please follow these steps:

 1. Clone this repository
 2. Run `cd hiking-trails-locator-cli-app`
-3. Run `bundle install`
-4. Run `bin/hike`

-To run this application as a gem, follow these steps:
-1. Run `gem install hiking_trails_locator
-2. Enter your private API key in `trail_importer.rb`
 3. Run `bundle install`
 4. Run `bin/hike`

 ## Sample